 The difference with respect to the former model is that in the present case the dark fluid changes its behavior in the course of the expansion history (this will be seen again in an example below).
 As the EoS given in (\ref{2.12}) can be rewritten in terms of the Ricci scalar $R$, it can be seen as additional terms to our F(R) function, in order to get the transition to the phantom epoch in the context of F(R) gravity.
 With the EoS (\ref{2.12}), the Friedmann equations can be solved, the following solution being found \be H(t)=h(t)\ . \ee Different solutions can be constructed by specifying the function $h(t)$.
-We are here interested in those solutions that give rise to a phantom epoch; for those cases the following splitting of the Hubble parameter is relevant \be H(t)=\frac{H_0}{t}+\frac{H_1}{t_s-t} \ , \ee where $H_0$, $H_1$ and $t_s$ (Rip time) are positive constants.
-This function describes a Universe that starts in a singularity, at $t=0$---which may be identified with the Big Bang one---then evolves to a matter dominated epoch, after which an accelerated epoch starts which is dominated by an effective cosmological constant and, finally, the Universe enters into a phantom epoch that will end in a Big Rip singularity.
-As in the cases above, the condition (\ref{2.2}) remains, that is $F'(R_0)=0$, where $R_0$ is the present value of the Ricci scalar.
-Fig.~4 is an illustration of how this model works: we see there that the Universe goes through a decelerated epoch until it enters a region where the evolution of its expansion has constant Hubble parameter and the $F(R)$ term behaves as an effective cosmological constant.
-Finally, at $t_ {ph}$ the Universe enters into a super-accelerated phase which is dominated by the dark fluid of Eq.~(\ref{2.12}), until it eventually reaches the Big Rip singularity at $t=t_s$.
-The aim of this model is that the crossing phantom barrier takes place very softly, as it is seen in Fig. 4, due to the two contributions to the acceleration of the Universe expansion.
+We are here interested in those solutions that give rise to a phantom epoch; for those cases the following splitting of the Hubble parameter is relevant \be H(t)=\frac{H_0}{t}+\frac{H_1}{t_s-t} \ , \ee